jiashenggu/jiashenggu/README.md

 <br />

-Hi, i'm [Jiasheng Gu](https://jiashenggu.github.io/), a Master student in Machine Learning and Data Science at University of Southern California.
+Hi, I'm [Jiasheng Gu](https://jiashenggu.github.io/), a Master student in Machine Learning and Data Science at University of Southern California.

 I am interested in natural language processing and generation, machine learning, and reliable interconversion between natural language and different forms of data.